SumAmSum/quest/_posts/2022-01-31-dca-update-month-6.markdown

 layout:     post
 title:      Month 6 update of DCA crypto FIRE
 date:       2022-01-31 12:09:19
-summary:    2022 is over and what a year for crypto it was.
-Oh, I skipped a month again.
-Maybe it'll be a theme?
+summary:    2022 has entered!
+And what a red month it is.
+I can't say I don't love it though.
 categories: crypto FIRE DCA
 ---